nikmd23/ossperks/README.md

 MVP Perks
 ---
-A listing of tools & services freely available to Microsoft MVP's at [http://xavierdecoster.github.io/mvpperks](http://xavierdecoster.github.io/mvpperks).
+A listing of tools & services freely available to Microsoft Most Valuable Professionals (MVPs) at [http://xavierdecoster.github.io/mvpperks](http://xavierdecoster.github.io/mvpperks).

 ## How to Add a Perk
 * Fork the repository